Your Personal Data

 How long we keep it

 We are required for accounting purposes to keep your basic personal data (name, address, contact details) for a minimum of 7 years.
-Your information we use for marketing purposes will be retained until you notify us that you no longer wish to receive this information (which you may do at any time).
-Beyond 7 years, and if you have not requested we keep in touch with you for marketing purposes, we retain only sufficient data as is necessary for statistical purposes or to meet our legal obligations.
+Former students often ask us for references for jobs, and we believe it is in the students' best interest that we are able to offer as full a reference as possible.
+We therefore retain some information on students beyond 7 years, although you may request that we do not.
+Likewise, the information we use for marketing purposes will be retained until you notify us that you no longer wish to receive this information (which you may do at any time).
+We also retain data for archiving and historical purposes in the public interest.

 What are your rights?